 Make all our dreams come true

-I knew what lay ahead of me and that I had to put my big girl panties on and confront it with determination and courage.
+I knew what lay ahead and that I had to put my big girl panties on and confront it with determination and courage.
 That was my only option.
-That was the only reality I would entertain…getting to the other side—out of the wheelchair, functioning and enjoying my life again with my family and friends.
+That was the only reality I would entertain–getting to the other side—out of the wheelchair, functioning and enjoying my life again with my family and friends.

-My surgery was on a Tuesday morning and come Wednesday night I took my first assisted steps.
-By Thursday I was able to take my first unassisted ones and be discharged home.
+My surgery was on a Tuesday morning and come Wednesday night I took my first assisted steps!
+By Thursday I was able to take my first, slow, unassisted ones and be discharged home.

-My running, kickboxing and horseback riding days are a thing of the past, but I have learned a new “new”.
-I can walk, dance, trot, stretch, yoga, swim and live a very fulfilling existence with 90% mobility and minimal pain.
-My limp is gone, cane thrown away and joy and gratitude forever imprinted in my heart.
-Looking at me, you’d never imagine the scars behind the clothes.
-We all have them, I just choose to speak about some of mine in the hopes that by bearing my story, I am helping someone else out there.
+My running, kickboxing and horseback riding days are a thing of the past, but I am learning a new “new”.
+I can walk, dance, trot, stretch, yoga, swim and live a very fulfilling life with 90% mobility.
+My limp is gone, the cane has been thrown away and joy and gratitude are forever imprinted in my heart in a way that escapes words.
+Looking at me, you’d never imagine the scars.
+We all have them.
+I hope that in the speaking of mine and in the bearing of my story, that I am somehow helping others.

-Several of my nurses questioned why I didn’t return to the States for my surgeries where the medicine is “more modern”.
+Several of my nurses questioned why I didn’t return to the States for my surgery where the “medicine is more modern”.

-“Because Mexico is my home”, I told them each, “This is where my heart is, where my family is, where my life is.”
+“Because Mexico is my home”, I would tell them each.
+“This is where my heart is, where my family is, where my life is.”

-The gift of walking and of health is not to be taken for granted, ever.
+The gift of walking and of health is not to be taken for granted.

 May we all pause to give thanks for the many blessings in our lives.
 They are there.